 - Return your voted ballot.
-You can send it by U.S. Mail or deliver it in person to your county board of elections, but the return envelope containing your marked ballot must either be received by your county board of elections prior to the close of the polls on Election Day, or postmarked no later than the day before the election and received by the board of elections no later than 10 days after the election.
+You can send it by U.S. Mail or deliver it in person to your county board of elections, but the return envelope containing your marked ballot must either be received by your local county board of elections prior to the close of the polls on Election Day, or postmarked no later than the day before the election and received by your local county board of elections no later than seven (7) days after the election.

-Note: No voted ballot may be returned to a board of elections by fax or e-mail.
-If a voted ballot is returned by fax or e-mail, it will not be accepted, processed, or counted.
+No voted ballot may be returned to a board of elections by fax or e-mail.
+No voted ballot may be returned to a voting precinct on Election.
+If a voted ballot is returned by fax or e-mail or returned to a voting precinct on Election Day, it will not be accepted, processed, or counted.

 Other Absentee Ballot Forms:

-- Download the Application for Absent Voter’s Ballot by Voter Hospitalized, or Whose Minor Child is Hospitalized, Because of an Accident or Unforeseeable Medical Emergency (11-B) PDF
+- Download Application for Absent Voter’s Ballot due to Voter Hospitalized, or Whose Minor Child is Hospitalized, Because of an Accident or Unforeseeable Medical Emergency (Form 11-B)

-- Download the Application for Absent Voter’s Ballot by Voter Requiring Assistance (11-F)
+- Download the Application for Absent Voter’s Ballot by Voter Requiring Assistance (Form 11-F)